- Green Digital Charter

 - Learn more about ‘Green Gothenburg’ on the GDC website at http://bit.ly/2pNdpNq

-On 30 and 31 May, Edinburgh will host the first ‘work-shadowing visit’ organised under the Green Digital Charter/GuiDanCe umbrella.
+On 30 and 31 May, Edinburgh hosted the first ‘work-shadowing visit’ organised under the Green Digital Charter/GuiDanCe umbrella.
 Delegates from the cities of Oulu and Reykjavik had the chance to discover Edinburgh’s sustainable policy and objectives, in which ICT play a central role.

-By organising a travel to ‘Transport for Edinburgh’, the host meets its visitors’ own priority in terms of urban development: the implementation of a Sustainable Urban Mobility Plan (SUMP).
-Other activities will include a demonstration of Edinburgh’s LiFi, a visit to the Living Lab and a morning of workshops around the Council’s overall Sustainability Policy.
+By organising a visit to ‘Transport for Edinburgh’ in the afternoon, the host meets its Oulu delegates’ own priority in terms of urban development: the implementation of a Sustainable Urban Mobility Plan (SUMP).

 Your city has signed the Green Digital Charter and is interested in visiting one of its peers?

 Contact Rebecca Portail (project support officer) at email@example.com

 On Thursday 8 June 2014 (14:30 – 15:30 CET), the city of Copenhagen will present its innovation procurement procedure used to deploy an Intelligent Street Lighting system throughout the city.

 Copenhagen’s comprehensive carbon-reduction plan targets a 50% decrease of the energy consumption of its street lights.
 A 250 million Danish krones (about 33 million euro) contract was awarded for installing a new LED street lighting system and 12-year maintenance.

 To finance the project, the tender used innovation procurement procedures to ensure appropriate products and systems being purchased.
 Louise Rathleff (Program Manager) and Stine Ellermann (Contract Manager) will give detailed description of the procurement procedure and share their knowledge and lessons learnt from the procurement.